About

 Educator & consultant

 Also an experienced teacher, Shelley is passionate about embedding Aboriginal history and culture into classrooms around Australia.
 Shelley writes curriculum on the national level and she consults closely with staff and leadership at a school level through professional development days and staff meetings.
-She also visits schools, running workshops and lessons in Aboriginal art, history and culture in classrooms around Australia.
-Shelley specialises in literacy programs for primary school children, both publicly and privately.
-Shelley is currently an Aboriginal education officer at Parade College, in Melbourne.
+She also visits schools, running workshops and lessons in Aboriginal art, histories and cultures in classrooms around Australia.
+Shelley is currently an education consultant, that travels Australia working in schools, presenting at teacher conferences and in the corporate sectors.

 Past Education Projects